pdfgeneratorapi/javascript-client/docs/DocumentsApi.md

 let opts = {
   'name': My document, // String | Document name, returned in the meta data.
   'format': pdf, // String | Document format.
 The zip option will return a ZIP file with PDF files.
-  'output': base64 // String | Response format.
+  'output': base64 // String | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.
 };
 apiInstance.mergeTemplates(request_body, opts, (error, data, response) => {
   if (error) {